 - Apply pressure to the area where the stuck pixel is.
 Try not to put pressure anywhere else, as this may trigger the creation of more stuck pixels.

 - While applying pressure, turn on your computer and screen.

 - Remove pressure and the stuck pixel should be gone.

-This works because in a stuck pixel liquid in a subpixel has not spread equally.
+This works because, in a stuck pixel, the liquid in one or more of its sub-pixels has not spread equally.
 In combination with the backlight of your screen, this liquid is used to allow different amounts of light to pass through, which creates the different colors.